ElioDiNino/ElioDiNino/README.md

   - Overhauled the build and publication process of company Docker images by creating a Jenkins function that runs builds in the on-premises Kubernetes cluster, reducing work required by 95% and eliminating previous cloud costs
   - Centralized company Docker images in a single repository that automated all build, testing, and publishing steps with only 6 lines of configuration per image, eliminating redundant Jenkins pipelines and improving overall organization
   - Developed Grafana dashboards integrated with Prometheus metrics, enabling real-time monitoring of service health and key statistics, resulting in improved visibility and informed decision-making
+  - Pioneered a Terraform provider template in Golang which allowed multiple internal providers to be created and automatically deployed to Artifactory for general use

   ### :closed_lock_with_key: [3FA - Multi-Factor Authentication System](https://github.com/Computing-Collective/3FA)
   - Created a backend API in Python using Flask and SQLite with over 20 endpoints